volunteer

 Our volunteers take on different projects every week, but since the shop is closed our staff can be more attentive.
 This is another great opportunity for new volunteers to get oriented in our programs and to practice new skills.

-in-shop volunteer opportunities
+in-shop opportunities

 People can volunteer in our shop during business hours in two ways.